CalebK33/PyRend/docs/sound.rst

 | **path** (str): The relative or absolute path to your sound file.
 Read below for supported file types.
 | **volume** (float): The decimal value for the volume to play the sound at.
 1.0 is normal.

-The `path` parameter fully supports the follow formats: .mp3, .ogg and .wav.
+The `path` parameter fully supports the follow formats: .mp3, .ogg .wav, and .mp4.
 More sound file types may work, but may not be fully supported for all functions.

+That's right; you can extract audio from an mp4 file to turn into a Sound object.

 You can also create a sound object from sound data (NumPy Arrays) and a samplerate.
 To learn more, read the `soundfile documentation <https://python-soundfile.readthedocs.io/en/>`_